Meet the cast of The Circle series 2

 The Circle is back for another round, with the social media (un)reality show garnering a cult following thanks to the antics of its catfishing contestants and overall dystopian feel.

-Here are the first eight contestants who will be entering The Circle…
+Here are the first ten contestants who have already entered The Circle…

 Richard Madeley